Robust multiple change-point detection for multivariate variability using data depth: Simulation study

-Figure \ref{fig:sub} shows boxplots of $\hat{\ell}-\ell$ for both Algorithms, under the third simulation scenario.
-Recall that in this scenario, we fixed $d=5$ and applied the expansions and contractions of the first scenario to a $b\times b$ submatrix of the covariance matrix.
-Figure \ref{fig:sub} shows the results for halfspace depth, with $N=1000.$ The plots for the other depth functions can be seen in the supplementary material.
+In a different simulation scenario, we fixed $d=5$ and applied the expansions and contractions of the first scenario to a $b\times b$ submatrix of the covariance matrix.
+Figure \ref{fig:sub} shows boxplots of $\hat{\ell}-\ell$ for both algorithms, under this simulation scenario.
+Figure \ref{fig:sub} shows the results for spatial depth, with $N=1000.$ The plots for the other depth functions can be seen in Appendix \ref{app::add_sim}.
 The colour of the boxplot in Figure \ref{fig:sub} represents $b$, the size of the submatrix to which the expansion/contraction was applied, i.e., the submatrix in which an expansion or contraction was applied had dimension $b\times b$.
-The underlying numbers represent the number of change-points in that particular run.
+The underlying numbers represent the number of change-points in that particular simulation scenario.
 We see that as $b$ decreases, the ability to detect the changes decreases.
 This is expected, since a smaller change should be more difficult to detect.
+We can also see that here, the KW-PELT algorithm performs better than the WBS algorithm.
 One remedy for detecting changes in relatively low dimensions might be to subsample dimensions of the data and run the procedure on each of the subsampled dimensions.
 We leave that for future work.

-Computationally, Algorithm \ref{alg:pelt} was much faster than Algorithm \ref{alg:wbs}.
-In terms of the comparing the depth functions Mahalanobis depth was the fastest, followed by the modified Mahalanobis depth, followed by spatial depth, and considerably slower was halfspace depth.
-However, one run of either Algorithm for the tested sample sizes and dimensions took only minutes on a personal computer.
-An analyst could easily run both algorithms with all four depth functions (or other depth functions not considered here) and compare the results.